Lodging units under management

 A GLOBAL PLAYER WITH STRONG ASIAN PRESENCE

-CapitaLand Investment’s footprint spans more than 220 cities in over 40 countries, with long-standing presence and extensive real estate experience in its core markets of Singapore, China and India, and its focus markets of Korea, Japan and Australia.
+CapitaLand Investment’s (CLI) footprint spans more than 220 cities in over 40 countries, with long-standing presence and extensive real estate experience in its core markets of Singapore, China and India, and its focus markets of Australia, Japan and Korea.

-- Includes business parks, industrial, logistics, and data centres
+- Includes business parks, industrial, logistics, data centres and self-storage

 - Includes multifamily